josecarlosgt/seo/README.md

 *Laguna Brava* is a specific, location-based keyword that narrows the topic to a particular destination in Guatemala.

 Combined, they form the phrase "Things to do in Laguna Brava", which reflects a broad intent with a precise context.
-Using this phrase in titles and headings improves SEO by targeting users who are actively seeking activity-based information for a specific location, improving enhancing both content relevance and search visibility.
+Using this phrase in titles and headings improves SEO by targeting users who are actively seeking activity-based information for a specific location, improving content relevance and search visibility.

 Ensure the page's title and main heading contain the target keywords above.